manubatet/Ship-simulator/README.md

 # Ship-simulator
+# Running
+Download all the files.
+Take into account that it is not directly executed by python, it is executed by Blender.
+So open the terminal and go to the 4macro.py file.
+Once there you have to know the location of blender's app.
+You have to execute the blender's app with the terminal.
+Blender execute python also, so an example for the execution will be:

+/Applications/Blender/blender.app/Contents/MacOS/blender -b -P 4macro.py

+where -b means background execution and -P means python language

+note:blender.app/Contents/MacOS/blender is for mac's case, normaly its enough to refer the application (do not confuse it with the application folder)
 # Introduction
 This is a report about the simulator that I did during my internship at ENSTA.
 The aim of the simulator is to get easily a lot of data in order to build a model to predict the pitch and the roll of a ship.